Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 >
 > Are you unsure whether you should configure your e-mail account in **POP** or **IMAP**?
 >
-> Before proceeding, consult the section « [POP or IMAP, what is the difference?](#popimap) » in this guide.
+> Before proceeding, consult the section "[POP or IMAP, what is the difference?](#popimap)" in this guide.
 >
 > In the following settings, you will notice the possibility to enter 2 different host names for the same server (incoming or outgoing).
 These values refer exactly to the same server, they have been set up to facilitate entry and avoid confusion between the POP, IMAP and SMTP protocols which use different ports.

-- **When launching the application for the first time** : a configuration wizard appears and asks you to enter your e-mail address.
+- **When launching the application for the first time**: a configuration wizard appears and asks you to enter your e-mail address.
 Proceed directly to step 1 below on this page.

-- **If an account has already been set up** : click on `File`{.action} in the menu bar at the top of your screen, then on `Add an account`{.action}.
+- **If an account has already been set up**: click on `File`{.action} in the menu bar at the top of your screen, then on `Add an account`{.action}.

 ![Outlook](images/config-outlook-mxplan01.png){.thumbnail .h-500}